 For the past five years, University of Utah Hospital has been ranked the number one hospital in Utah and in the Salt Lake City metropolitan area.
 The university’s Huntsman Cancer Institute and its Ear, Nose, and Throat specialty were also ranked in the top 50 in their respective categories nationwide.

 For over 125 years, The Christ Hospital has provided exceptional care to patients from its main campus in Mount Auburn, which is located just north of Downtown Cincinnati.

-MSA students from our Washington location have the opportunity to complete a cardiac rotation at Christ in their second year, and the hospital is well-known for its cardiovascular care.
-Additionally, the non-profit acute care facility is esteemed for a number of services, including orthopedic and spine treatment, women’s health, major surgery, cancer, behavioral medicine, orthopedics, emergency care, and kidney transplant.
+MSA students from our Washington location can complete a cardiac rotation at Christ during their second year, and the hospital is well-known for its cardiovascular care.
+Additionally, the non-profit acute care facility is esteemed for several services, including orthopedic and spine treatment, women’s health, major surgery, cancer, behavioral medicine, orthopedics, emergency care, and kidney transplant.

 The Christ Hospital is part of a regional system, known as The Christ Hospital Health Network, that is comprised of more than 100 locations in the Greater Cincinnati area.
 The system has repeatedly been recognized as one of the nation’s top hospitals be U.S. News & World Report, and The Christ Hospital specifically has been named Cincinnati’s Most Preferred Hospital for 21 consecutive years by National Research Corporation.

 VA Palo Alto Healthcare System

 The Veteran Affairs Palo Alto Healthcare System in California consists of three inpatient facilities located in Palo Alto, Menlo Park, and Livermore as well as seven outpatient clinics in San Jose, Fremont, Capitola, Monterey, Stockton, Modesto, and Sonora.